 Follow us on Twitter: @TheReimagining.

-As part of a two day long conference to be centred on the theme ‘Gothic Spaces’, and following the incredible responses from previous years, Sheffield Gothic will be hosting both academic papers and a Creative Showcase, exhibiting creative and interdisciplinary projects.
+As part of a two day long conference to be centred on the theme ‘Gothic Spaces’, and following the incredible responses from previous years, Sheffield Gothic will be hosting both an academic conference and a Creative Showcase, exhibiting creative and interdisciplinary projects.
 Sheffield Gothic is also delighted to announce that the keynote lecture for ‘Gothic Spaces’ will be given by Professor Dale Townshend, where he will discuss ‘Towards a Poetics of Gothic Space: From Bachelard to Beckford and Beyond‘.

 The Gothic Bible Project constitutes an interdisciplinary approach to investigating instances within the Bible and Gothic fiction (i.e. literature, drama, and film) that demonstrate an interplay between biblical concepts/iconography and the literary Gothic mode, which began with the publication of Horace Walpole’s The Castle of Otranto (1764-5).
 From its inception, this literary genre has continued to showcase associations with the Bible, theology, and/or religion; this project seeks to highlight and explore these ongoing relationships.
 Hosted at the University of Sheffield (United Kingdom), The Gothic Bible Project combines the university’s Sheffield Institute for Interdisciplinary Biblical Studies (SIIBS) and The Centre for the History of the Gothic, and in partnership with the University of Auckland.